Voleisho/Games-similarity-search-engine/README.md

 The search engine enables users to input a game category of their interest.
 It uses the pre-trained DistilBERT model to calculate cosine similarity between the user-provided category and the game categories available in the dataset.
 The search engine then returns a list of games that belong to the most similar category, along with their prices.

 ## Dialogflow Integration with Flask

-The Dialogflow Integration part focuses on incorporating the search engine functionality into a chatbot powered by Dialogflow.
-The chatbot will enable users to interact with the game similarity search engine through natural language queries.
+The Dialogflow Integration with Flask enables the chatbot to seamlessly incorporate the game similarity search engine.
+Users interact with the search engine through natural language queries, receiving game recommendations and cheapest games in specific categories.

+This integration leverages Flask as a webhook, handling user queries and invoking the search engine functions.
+The chatbot responds to users based on the results obtained from the search engine.